Sino-Soviet Treaty of Friendship and Alliance: Background

-In early 1945, the United States, noting that a decisive victory had not yet been achieved in the Pacific theater and that the atomic bomb had not been put successfully to test, estimated that a full defeat of Japan would require the sacrifice of one million American troops and 500,000 British troops.
-Consequently, US President Franklin Roosevelt and British Prime Minister Winston Churchill, together with Joseph Stalin, at the Yalta Conference in February 1945, demanded that the Soviet Union declare war on Japan after winning its war against Germany.
-At the conference, Stalin set forth a number of conditions—some of which were critical to, and even compromised, China's interests—as follows:
+In early 1945, the United States, noting that a decisive victory had not yet been achieved in the Pacific Theater and that the atomic bomb had not been successfully tested, estimated that a full defeat of Japan would require the sacrifice of 1,000,000 American troops and 500,000 British troops.
+Consequently, at the Yalta Conference in February 1945, US President Franklin Roosevelt and British Prime Minister Winston Churchill, together with Joseph Stalin, agreed that the Soviets would declare war on Japan after they had won the war against Germany.
+At the conference, Stalin set forth a number of conditions, some of which were critical to and even compromised China's interests, as follows:

 Within two to three months after Germany's surrender and the end of the European war, the Soviet Union would assist the Allied forces in the war against Japan on the following terms: